Title of statistical activity: Tourism Survey

-The data are collected from individuals.
 In 2014, the data were collected by using telephone interviews (CATI).
-Since 2015, the data are collected by using telephone (CATI) and computer-assisted personal interviews (CAPI).
-The interviews are conducted by Statistics Estonia's telephone interviewers with relevant training.
+Since 2015, the data were collected by using telephone (CATI) and computer-assisted personal interviews (CAPI).
+Starting from 2019, the data are collected by CATI, CAPI and computer-assisted web interviewing (CAWI).
 Survey fieldwork information system (VVIS) is used to manage and monitor data collection.
-The questionnaires have been designed to be filled in electronically by the respondent.
-The information related to data submission is available on Statistics Estonia's website at https://www.stat.ee/11757.
+The questionnaires and information related to data submission are available on Statistics Estonia's website at https://www.stat.ee/77106.

 The data are collected with the official statistics monthly questionnaire “Tourism survey”.